 The most common of the many types of terrestrial orchids grown indoors is the ludibranch.
 They grow on the sides and along the base of rocks in caves and are extremely hardy even in poor conditions.
 They will grow well in an average climate.
 When kept in the dark, the ludibranch will produce white, bell-shaped blooms that contain large numbers of tiny white flowers.
 These blooms bloom for a few weeks in spring, before turning brown and drying out.

 A nutrient-deficient soil is one of the most common causes of death for most terrestrial orchids.
 The problem is not difficult to correct, as long as you know how to care for your plants properly.
-Clay pots require more frequent watering than do peat-based pots because clay soils don’t retain moisture well.
+Clay pots require more frequent watering than peat-based pots because clay soils don’t retain moisture well.
 If you wish to cultivate a Loojeed ludibranch, add about a teaspoon of bone meal to every quart of potting soil.

 The most aggressive of the bunch of orchids is the ludibranch.
 This orchid typically produces large blooms but has very sharp leaves which can cut off the flow of air in its container.
 To control this plant’s growth rate, begin by giving it room to grow up to its maximum height.
 You should eventually allow the plant to reach its maximum height.
 If you don’t do this, the foliage will turn yellow with age and the flower buds won’t be as attractive.

 The ludibranch is not aggressive and is rarely affected by disease unless you give it a large amount of light.
 In fact, it may stop growing altogether if you find it too dark to illuminate it properly.
-Occasionally it may produce cream-colored foliage with velvety leaves that resemble the underside of leaves of a cabbage.
+Occasionally it may produce cream-colored foliage with velvety leaves that resemble the underside of the leaves of a cabbage.

 An indoor plant likes a steady supply of light and will grow jewel orchids just fine if it has access to an adequate window.
 In fact, there are some houseplants that actually prefer being outdoors.
 They can tolerate partial shade and have no problem growing indoors if they have a window that provides some exposure to indirect sunlight.
 Some of these houseplants can tolerate partial light that is provided by a plant hanger, which allows a little bit of sunlight to filter through the leaves.
 If you grow jewel orchids in a pot, be sure to move them periodically to provide the best growing conditions.
 If you do not move them, they will remain in the same spot unless you decide to report them.